Viewpoints

 Make it visible.

 As the year unfolds, use your words as reference points.
-You don’t need to follow them rigidly.
-You just need to return to them when things get noisy.
+You don't need to follow them rigidly.
+Just return to them when things get noisy.

 BUILD your